ddetkovs/2015-07-Final-Assessment/README.md

   - [ ] Allow users to search for a gallery by tag and display the first page of that gallery
   - [ ] Allow users to have a session using cookies
   - [ ] Allow users to save selected images to a database
-  - [ ] Hitting the route /saved should display all saved images from that user
+  - [ ] Should display images and image data on the /shared route